Tennis Elbow (video game): Tennis Elbow Manager 2 (2018)

-Become a tennis coach and manage up to 9 players: take care of training sessions, planning, sponsors, team members, and take control of them on the tennis court if you wish so!
-Will you be able to lead your players to the top of the world hierarchy?
+This is an updated version of the first Tennis Elbow Manager game.
+The player becomes a tennis coach and can manage up to 9 players, take care of training sessions, planning, sponsors, team members, and take control of them on the tennis court.

-The game also features a full 3D match engine, which lets you play tennis as you want in the Training Club.
+The game also features a full 3D match engine, which lets the player play tennis in the Training Club.

-In addition, you can optionally take the control of your player during the tournament 3D matches.
-A little warning though: the management part will get a bit unbalanced from this, as some skills will be of lesser importance when you play all by yourself.
+In addition, the player can optionally take the control of your player during the tournament 3D matches.

-The match engine is based on the Tennis Elbow 2013 one, already acclaimed by many players as the most realistic tennis game, but with a new & improved physics for the ball, court, strikes & players !
+The match engine is based on the Tennis Elbow 2013 one, already acclaimed by many players as the most realistic tennis game, but with a new & improved physics for the ball, court, strikes & players.

 The AI is also greatly improved, with new player strategies and more realistic behaviors.

-The game was released early access in the official website on March 8, 2018, then in Steam on June 7, 2019.
+The game was released early access in the official website on March 8, 2018, then on Steam on June 7, 2019.

 Tennis Elbow 4

 This game uses the Unity Engine.
 It launched on 4th June 2021 in early access.
-As of February 2023, it is still in early access.
+As of April 2025, it is still in early access.